madoiscool/LuaTools-Wiki/docs/luatools/steam-plugin/index.md

 # Steam Plugin

-The LuaTools Steam Plugin provides powerful tools and utilities for Lua development within Steam.
+Download directly from Steam servers, with **uncapped speeds**.

-## Overview
+## What You Get

-The Steam Plugin extends LuaTools functionality directly into your Steam workflow, making it easier to develop and manage your Lua projects.
+- **Full Steam experience** on all your added games (achievements, overlay, workshop, and more!)

-## Features
+- **Free and unlimited access** to some of the best manifest sources in the scene

-- Seamless integration with Steam
+- **Online-fixes and DRM/launcher bypasses** directly in the plugin
-- Enhanced development workflow
+- **Play most co-op games online** thanks to the unsteam implementation
-- Easy project management
+- **Unlock (almost) any DLC** – most games come with all the DLC when you add them
-- Real-time collaboration
+- And **yes, even Denuvo games**: simply get your drink served at pub's and enjoy your game!

 ## Getting Started

-Ready to get started?
+Ready to jump in?
 Check out our [Get Started Guide](./get-started) to begin using the Steam Plugin.